On this page:

 However, we will continue seeking to raise the courts' awareness of the gravity of safety and industrial relations offences and of the full extent of their sentencing powers, while recognising that it is for the courts to decide whether or not someone is guilty and what penalty if any to impose on conviction.

-Public register of prosecutions and enforceable undertakings
+Public register of enforceable undertakings

 What information is published on the register and for how long?